mktpriyamal/cas-interview/organized.md

 1. **Specific Property Identified:** Found ideal SpareRoom property (Ad #18068159) - £425/month all-inclusive
 2. **Perfect Location:** 10 minutes walk to university, 3 minutes to ASDA and town center
-3. **Excellent Value:** £425 total cost vs £660-740 for university accommodation
+3. **Excellent Value:** £425 total cost - significantly lower than other private options
 4. **Student Environment:** 6-bedroom house with 8 Indian students, study-friendly atmosphere
 5. **Immediate Availability:** Can move in as soon as visa is approved
 6. **Verified Contact:** Nikhil (verified user) with good response rate for arrangements